Munir Dar (cricketer): 2013 ICC World Twenty20 Qualifier

 Having missed some preceding tournaments for personal reasons, Dar returned for the 2013 ICC World Twenty20 Qualifier.

 He took 17 wickets at 13.05 apiece throughout the tournament (second overall), including two separate 4 for 17 hauls against respectively the USA and Canada.

 Most importantly, he contributed 22 with the bat before taking 3 for 26 against in the 5th place playoff semi-final against Papua New Guinea, which Hong Kong won to qualify for the World Twenty20 for the first time in their history.

-For his contributions, Dar made ESPNcricinfo.com 's team of the tournament selection.
+For his contributions, Dar made Cricinfo.com 's team of the tournament selection.

 On a negative note, during the same 2013 Qualifier, Dar was twice reported for chucking (illegal bowling action).
 Though he was cleared the first time by the Hong Kong Cricket Association, the second report meant he would have to undergo further scrutiny, this time by the ICC.

 Their experts concluded that all of the bowler's deliveries (stock delivery, quicker one and arm ball) exceeded the 15 degrees elbow extension tolerated.
 He was then banned from bowling for a year starting from January 2014.